Community Calendar — Nov. 23 - Aug. 7

 The Salvation Army of Quincy will serve a free Community Thanksgiving Dinner from 11 a.m. to 12:30 p.m. at the Kroc Center, 405 Vermont St. in Quincy, Ill.

-The annual Community of Faith Thanksgiving Dinner begins with deliveries at 10 a.m. at Centenary United Methodist Church, 691 S. Carolina St. in Louisiana, Mo.
+The annual Community of Faith Thanksgiving Dinner begins at 4 p.m. at Centenary United Methodist Church, 691 S. Carolina St. in Louisiana, Mo.

 Friday, Nov.
 25